BurstCore/Burst-Core-Wallet/README.md

   - cf. coding guidelines in DEVELOPERS-GUIDE.md

 ----
-## Troubleshooting the NRS (Nxt Reference Software) ##
+## Troubleshooting the Ardor Software ##

-  - How to Stop the NRS Server?
+  - How to Stop the Ardor Server?
-    - click on Nxt Stop icon, or run `./stop.sh`
+    - click on Ardor Stop icon, or run `./stop.sh`
     - or if started from command line, ctrl+c or close the console window

   - UI Errors or Stacktraces?
     - report on BitBucket

   - Permissions Denied?
-    - no spaces and only latin characters in the path to the NRS installation directory
+    - no spaces and only latin characters in the path to the Ardor installation directory
     - known jetty issue

 ----